 Start multi sown wild rocket in early September in readiness to plant out in the following Spring.
 They will need to be potted on and kept under cover throughout the Winter.
 The rocket will crop until late June before it starts to flower.

 It is best practice to sow garlic in the Autumn (October-November) unless you have clay soil in which case plant in the Spring.
-The cold weather allows the garlic to forms bulbs.
+The cold weather allows the garlic to form bulbs.
 Start by splitting the garlic seed cloves apart in a container and only plant the larger cloves resulting in larger garlic bulbs.
 Plant the cloves so that the sharp end is pointing upwards and plant them to a depth of twice their height.
 Rows should be 20 centimetres apart and seed 10 centimetres apart.
 Because garlic is in the ground for a long time you can plant winter salad leaves like rocket, mizuna, spinach or lamb’s lettuce/corn salad between the rows which will finish cropping by late April in time for the garlic to form bulbs.